semiologic/fuzzy-widgets/readme.txt

 = This post/page in widgets =

 This plugin shares options with a couple of other plugins from Semiologic.
-They're available when editing your posts and pages, in meta boxes called "This post in widgets" and "This page in widgets.".
+They're available when editing your posts and pages, in meta boxes called "This post in widgets" and "This page in widgets."

 These options allow you to configure a title and a description that are then used by Fuzzy Widgets, Random Widgets, Related Widgets, Nav Menu Widgets, Silo Widgets, and so on.
 They additionally allow you to exclude a post or page from all of them in one go.